preaudc/spark-maven-parent/docs/index.md

 </properties>
 ```

-- (Optional) Declare in a `<dependencyManagement>` block the Hadoop / Spark dependencies that DO need to be overwritten:
+- (Optional) Declare in a `<dependencyManagement>` section the Hadoop / Spark dependencies that DO need to be overwritten:

 ```xml
 <dependencyManagement>